reflectoring/reflectoring.github.io/_posts/2020-02-11-spring-boot-openapi.md

 </plugin>
 ```

-In the above code snippet, you can see us defining the [OpenAPI Maven plugin][openapi-maven-plugin].
+You can see the full `pom.xml` file [on GitHub](https://github.com/thombergs/code-examples/tree/master/spring-boot/spring-boot-openapi/specification/pom.xml).

-For this tutorial, we will use the `spring` generator.
-[OpenAPI Maven plugin][openapi-maven-plugin] comes with a lot of options.
+For this tutorial, we'll use the `spring` generator.
+The [OpenAPI Maven plugin][openapi-maven-plugin] comes with a lot of options.
 To see the full set of options you can go over to the [official site][openapi-maven-plugin] of the plugin.

-Running the command: `mvnw install`, will generate our OpenAPI Specification!
+Simply running the command `mvnw install` will generate code that implements our OpenAPI specification!

-If you take a quick look under `target/generated-sources/openapi/src/main/java/io/reflectoring/model`, you will find the User model defined in the `openapi.yml`!
+If you take a quick look under `target/generated-sources/openapi/src/main/java/io/reflectoring/model`, you will find the User model defined in `openapi.yml`!

 ```java
 @javax.annotation.Generated(value = "org.openapitools.codegen.languages.SpringCodegen", date = "2020-02-07T19:50:29.578+01:00[Europe/Berlin]")